You need to make $173,000 per year to be in the top 1% of earners at age 30.

 2. Pay off your student loans

-Check out LendEDU to refinance the loans into a lower interest rate and step up your payments (meaning more of your money goes to the original balance and not interest.
+Check out SoFi to refinance the student loans into a lower interest rate and step up your payments (meaning more of your money goes to the original balance and not interest).

-Take this quick survey to see if you qualify for a better interest rate: LendEDU Survey
+Take this quick survey to see if you qualify for a better interest rate: SoFi Survey

 We’ve helped hundreds pay less on their student loans through refinancing.